-Textbook: Elementary Differential Equations and Boundary Value Problems, $9^{th}$ ed., William E. Boyce and Richard C. DiPrima.
+Textbook: Elementary Differential Equations, 10^{th} ed., William E. Boyce and Richard C. DiPrima.
 We will cover parts of Chapters 1-3, 6, and 7 including: the analytic and qualitative aspects of first-order differential equations (linear and nonlinear), second-order linear equations, Laplace transforms, and systems of first order linear equations.
-The book is a standard, and very well-written; you are strongly encouraged to read the new material before class.